A Thermodynamically Consistent Free Boundary Model for Two-Phase Flows in an Evolving Domain with Bulk-Surface Interaction: Model derivation

 \subsection{Considerations based on local mass balance laws}

 The mass densities $\rho_i:\QT\to\R$, $i=1,2$, of the two fluids in the bulk are supposed to satisfy the following mass balance law:

 Here, $\widehat\J_i$ are the mass fluxes corresponding to the motion of the two materials in the bulk.
 In our model, we also want to account for a transfer of material between bulk and surface.
 This is, for instance, needed in order to describe absorption processes.
 Therefore, we also consider functions $\sigma_i:\ST\to\R$, $i=1,2$, which represent the mass densities of the substrates on the free boundary.
 In general, the materials on the surface might differ from those in the bulk.
 This is the case, for example, if the materials are transformed by chemical reactions occurring at the boundary.
-Therefore, we interpret the densities $\sigma_i$ as independent functions that are not necessarily the traces of the densities $\rho_i$, respectively.
-We assume that the the following mass balance law holds on the free boundary:
+Therefore, we interpret the densities $\sigma_i$ as independent functions that are not necessarily related to the traces of the densities $\rho_i$ (up to a constant carrying physical units), respectively.
+We assume that the following mass balance law holds on the free boundary:

 In this relation, $\widehat\K_i$ are (not necessarily tangential) vector fields representing the mass fluxes on the boundary.
 Moreover, $\widehat\J_{\Gamma,i}$ are (not necessarily tangential) vector fields describing the transfer of material between bulk and boundary.
 Here and in what follows, the expression